pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 My thoughts on this, which are consistent with commons theory and echoed in [a blog post by Bruce Caron][collectives], is that a scholarly commons will form out of a need to understand something.
-A commons will be formed by people that actually care about the knowledge: a collective.
-This collective will gather around a need out of at least two motivations:

-1. a desire to gain understanding of some type of knowledge
-2. a desire and ability to make hidden things known, to satiate that desire for understanding

-The shared resource of that community includes the active and latent knowledge of that field of study.
-The subtractability of that resource is the potential contributions and discoveries within that field of study.
-Scholarly commons (plural) can form around any type of knowledge, and can be nested within another, either imitating the structure of the knowledge around which they are based, or more likely, around the type of need they are trying to fill.
+People that actually care about certain knowledge will collect around a need to understand and a desire to care for and further that knowledge in order to satiate that need for understanding.
+This collective is the seed of a commons.
+Discussions will ensue that will establish rules, traditions, and values pertaining to how to deal with the shared resource of the commons, which will include the active and latent knowledge of that field of study.
+The subtractable resource of a scholarly commons is the latent knowledge that is revealed through contributions and discoveries within that field of study.
+Once a contribution is made, it cannot be made again in quite the same way, and once a new understanding is revealed to a collective, it cannot be discovered to that collective anew.
+Scholarly commons (plural) can form around any type of knowledge.
+A scholarly commons can be nested within another, either imitating the structure of the knowledge around which it was created, or more likely, around the type of need it is trying to fill.
 But whatever the structure of these commons, we need a standard technical mechanism to tie them together, so that they are mutually interoperable and beneficial.